OWASP/CheatSheetSeries/cheatsheets/Injection_Prevention_Cheat_Sheet.md

 please check for any queries to the database are not done via prepared statements.

-If dynamic statements are being made please check if the data is sanitized before used as par of the statement.
+If dynamic statements are being made please check if the data is sanitized before used as part of the statement.

 Auditors should always look for uses of sp_execute, execute or exec within SQL Server stored procedures.
 Similar audit guidelines are necessary for similar functions for other vendors.